 An innovative shared commitment approach is needed where companies can attract top talent teams to explore new growth initiatives, and at the same time allow them the flexibility to change their talent mix as needed.
 New approaches are also needed for companies to evolve their own talent and organizational models, both by bringing new talent into the organization and also by enabling their existing talent to “learn by doing” through these same growth initiatives.

 We created Dreamteams to address these growing and urgent needs.
-We help innovative firms curate top performing teams and medium-commitment, 6-12 month engagements that we call Dreamteams Expeditions.
+We help innovative firms curate top performing teams and shared-commitment, 6-12 month engagements that we call Dreamteams Expeditions.
 These engagements focus on specific growth and innovation objectives, and they provide an applied pathway for companies to attract top talent, evolve their talent and organizational models, and retain their top employees by offering them new and exciting growth opportunities.

 If you need to accelerate growth and are looking for ways to connect with top digital talent, we would love to meet you and explore how we can help.